 Tim founded and serves as president of the St. Joseph’s Teachers College Foundation whose nonprofit mission supports the education and certification of teachers in science and math in Moshi, Tanzania.
 He serves as a member of the Chaminade College Preparatory School (St. Louis) Board of Trustees and has served in Nashville area leadership positions for the Heritage Foundation, Carnton Plantation, Battle Ground Academy, the Boy Scouts of America and Saint Thomas Hospital.

 Tim earned his undergraduate degree at St. Louis University and a law degree from St. Louis University School of Law.
 He also graduated from the Wharton School Securities Industry Institute at the University of Pennsylvania and is a member of the Tennessee Bar Association.

 An avid outdoorsman, skier and hiker, some of his achievements include hiking to the base camp of Mount Everest and climbing Africa’s Mount Kilimanjaro 10 times.
 He also spends time at sea level licensed as a United States Coast Guard 100-ton Master Captain.
-He has two children, Travis, a urologic surgeon in Minneapolis, and Jennifer, a Senior Vice President and Financial Advisor also with CapWealth.
+He has two children, Travis, a urologic surgeon in Minneapolis, and Jennifer, an Executive Vice President and Financial Advisor also with CapWealth.

 You can reach Tim at email@example.com or by calling our office at 615.778.0740.